Flank/flank-dashboard/metrics/web/docs/features/storybook/01_metrics_storybook_design.md

 #### ***How to add new widgets to the Metrics Storybook***

-Let's imagine, we want to add an `inactive button widget` to the storybook.
+Let's imagine, you want to add an `inactive button widget` to the storybook.

-You should follow the next steps:
+So, you should follow the next steps:

 1. Create a new folder in the `stories` and name it according to the type of a new widget (e.g., buttons).

 For example, `lib/stories/buttons`.

-2. Create a new file, named `buttons_story` in the `buttons` folder, that will represent a new story.
+2. Create a new file, named `buttons_story.dart` in the `buttons` folder, that will represent a new story.

 3. In the `buttons_story.dart` file you should create a class, let's say we named it `ButtonsStory` that should implement the base `Story` interface.
 Give your story a name (it is the name of the group in the sidebar in the storybook UI).